 However, spending more on a cloth diaper does not always mean it will be leak-free OR a good fit for your baby.
 Much of this comes through trial and error.

-My personal recommendations for economy cloth diapering that worked well for us: prefolds or flats with inexpensive covers; Flip Stay-Dry inserts with Flip covers; and Imagine brand or Nicki’s brand diapers (all types).
+My personal recommendations for economy cloth diapering that worked well for us: prefolds or flats with inexpensive covers; or Stay-Dry inserts with diaper covers; and Imagine brand or Nicki’s brand diapers (all types).

 Hoping to go green?